 How to Avoid Constantly Making Car Payments

-This cycle of auto loans will cost you thousands of dollars over your life time — I was in the same situation with a loan from Wells Fargo until recently.
+This cycle of auto loans will cost you thousands of dollars over your life time — I was in the same situation with a loan until recently.
 If you currently own your car without any financing or other lien on it, congratulations.
 Your goal is to keep this situation moving forward.
 Don’t take a step back and end up in debt again.

 To avoid getting a car loan in the future, do the following: